carlosjhr64/gtk2checkboxes/README.md

 + Configuration file: `~/.config/gtk3app/gtk2checkboxes/config-*.rbon`

-You can change your editor from `gedit` to something else, but the process should not detach(go to background).
+You can change your editor to something else, but the process should not detach(go to background).
 For example, I edited my `Editor:` key from: